shudhanshurp/Inventory-management/backend/README.md

 - Automatic connection pooling
 - Native JSON support

+### Forecasting
+- Uses Facebook Prophet for sales and inventory forecasting
+- Forecast endpoints return both historical and forecasted data in a frontend-friendly format

 ### Error Handling
 The application includes fallback mechanisms:
 - If database connection fails, it falls back to mock data